 OK, let’s not get too extreme here — you don’t have to go cold turkey with caffeine or alcohol during winter.
 But because both are diuretics, which are substances that promote increased urination, be thoughtful about your consumption.
 To stave off dehydration, it’s best to drink your cup of coffee or mimosa post-run.

-Sodium is a saviour
+Sodium is a savior

 Salty foods can help you retain water and avoid muscle cramps.
-A diet too low in sodium leaves you at risk of dehydration.
+A diet too low in sodium leaves you at risk for dehydration.
 Rehydrate your body with meals like soups and salty snacks like pretzels or nuts after your run.

 Practice makes perfect